Alfa Romeo 33 Stradale (2023): History

 The project began development in June 2022 at the initiative of Jean-Philippe Imparato, head of Alfa Romeo, taking some of its development work from an abandoned Alfa Romeo project that was used to develop the Maserati MC20.
-The car is meant to be an homage to the original 1967 model and a limited production of just 33 units is expected to begin in June 2024.
-The cars will be produced by the Italian coach building firm Touring Superleggera.
+The car is meant to be an homage to the original 1967 model, with a limited production run of 33 units.
+The cars were produced by the Italian coach building firm Touring Superleggera.

+Specifications

+The 33 Stradale was offered with a choice of the 3.0-litre twin-turbocharged V6 engine from the Maserati MC20, or an all-electric powertrain.
+The V6 is paired with the 8-speed dual clutch transmission from the MC20, which sends power to the rear wheels through an electronic limited-slip differential.
+The 33 Stradale features a modified version of the MC20's carbon fiber monocoque, with aluminum subframes, dual-arm suspension, active shock absorbers, and semi-virtual steering on both axles.
+Braking is handled by a brake-by-wire system using Brembo carbon-ceramic brakes.
+Alfa Romeo claims a 0–100 km/h (62 mph) time of under 3.0 seconds for both powertrain options, and a top speed of 207 mph.
+The electric variant has a claimed range of 240 mi.